 Our practice treats each patient in a comprehensive way.
 In talking with our patients, we discover individual needs and desires and develop a plan to address esthetics, bite, tooth condition, and infection.
 This means any procedure we perform, we perform with the end goal in mind.
 That comprehensive care can involve something as straightforward as a simple cleaning or it could entail a full mouth rehabilitation.

 There are three ways to enter our practice: a limited exam, a comprehensive exam, and a detailed extensive exam.
 A limited exam focuses on a specific concern (think pain or a broken tooth).
-A comprehensive exam provides us a complete picture of the masticatory system, tissues, teeth, and gums from which we can develop a plan.
-A detailed exam goes further into a particular area of concern such as esthetics.
+A comprehensive dental exam provides us a complete picture of the masticatory system, tissues, teeth, and gums from which we can develop a plan.
+A detailed exam goes further into a particular area of concern, such as esthetics.

 One of these exams informs us as to what kind of cleaning best suits each patient.

 When changing the shape and position of front teeth, designing the smile is essential to achieving beautiful, predictable results.
 This can be done digitally, or with models, or by using both modalities in order to best visualize the possibilities for each individual.

 In our practice, tooth colored fillings, or composites, are used exclusively.
 While amalgam fillings do a serviceable job at restoring teeth, composites are able to blend into teeth creating a beautiful, natural restoration.